 When I learn P.S.H. can I use it to help members of my family?
 [TOP]

 In theory, yes.
 However, the school strongly discourages students from working with family members and close friends, except as 'practise subjects' during the training period.
+The reasons for this will become abundantly clear during your training.

 When I learn P.S.H. can I use it to help my own problems?
 [TOP]